rikard-helgegren/leverage_analysis_tool/README.md

 This compiles the C++ files, and then runs the program.

-*NOTE*: The program does not work with Windows currently.
+*NOTE*: The program does not work with Windows currently, and Mac only can run with C++ version 11

 ### Required libraries